LSeu-Open/Lab-Libraries/Tutorials/Continuous Integration-Continuous Deployment.md

 ### Travis CI

 - **Description**: Travis CI is a hosted CI/CD service that is easy to set up and use.
+(It was an early, widely used option for open-source projects; its free tier for open source has since been significantly reduced.)
 - **Features**:
   - Supports pipeline as code with `.travis.yml` files.
-  - Integrates seamlessly with GitHub.
+  - Integrates with GitHub.
-  - Offers a free tier for open-source projects.
   - Provides real-time build status notifications and detailed build logs.

 ### Azure DevOps